Merging constituent records

-Note: You can also have LGL look for duplicates from the Constituents > Duplicates page in your account.
-Read more about that here: http://support.littlegreenlight.com/kb/constituents/checking-for-and-managing-duplicates
+NOTE: You can also have LGL look for duplicates from the Constituents > Duplicates page in your account.
+You can read more about that here.

 Merging constituent from search results

 A common case is that you run a search for constituents by name, and see that you have two identical records.
 In this case, you can take care of that right from the search results.
-For example, if we search for Frank Black and get two records that are dupes, we can merge them in the following way:
+For example, if we search for Ferris Bueller and get two records that are dupes, we can merge them in the following way:

-- Search shows two records where we only want one
+- Search results include two records, but we we only want one:

-- Search for "Frank Black" (the search text field might auto-populate for you as you type the name), and then click Compare to compare and do the merge.
+- Search for "Ferris Bueller" (the search text field might auto-populate for you as you type the name), and then click Compare to compare and do the merge.

 When not to merge

 If you decide that the records are not in fact duplicates, you can click the Not a dupe button.
-Alternatively, if you want to switch which record is the primary one, click the Make Primary button for the one you want to make primary.
+Alternatively, if you want to switch which record is the primary one, click the Switch button for the one you want to make primary.